Dogo Argentino: Breed Information, Pictures, and More!

 Dogo Argentino History

 The Dogo Argentino originated in Cordoba, which is the central region of the Republic of Argentina.
-A well-known doctor named Dr. Antonio Nores Martinez started developing the dog breed in 1928 due to his passion for dogs.
+A well-known doctor named Dr. Antonio Nores Martinez started developing the Dogo Argentino puppy in 1928 due to his passion for dogs.
+The breed started off as a cross between several purebred dogs and an old fighting dog from Cordoba.
+This blend made the Dogo Argentino a fighting dog in its earlier days.

-The popularity of the Dogo Argentino spread.
 According to the AKC, “its harmony, balance, and its excellent athletic muscles are ideal characteristics for enduring long trips in any weather conditions” as well as fighting fiercely with prey.
+In 1973, Dogo Argentino dogs were accepted by the Fédération Cynologique Internationale, an international kennel club based in Belgium.
+It's now the first and only Argentinean breed recognized by the FCI.

 Dogo Argentino Health Problems